Written by: Richard Frykberg

 SAP Investment Budgeting

-The unique aspects of investment budgeting within SAP ERP are outlined below:
+The unique aspects of SAP investment budgeting are outlined below:

 Supplements and Returns